 LIB 312 - Dialogue, Integration and Action.
 An interdisciplinary examination of the basic interpretations of dialogue in a diverse world.
 This course engages the theory and practice of dialogue through personal reflection, integration, and action.
 Students develop this relational art for personal, professional and civic lives, and understand its implication for the possibility of a democratic life.

 LIB 301 - Interdisciplinary Research Methods.
 This course is a survey of selected interdisciplinary research methods.
 It includes comparative analysis of research methods of research methods used in natural and life sciences, social sciences, and the humanities, with a focus on integrative and problem-solving methodologies.
 Procedures for evaluating data, sources, and findings are reviewed.

 LIB 400 - Visionary Thinkers.
 A variable topics course that focuses on the life and work of a significant contributor to our culture.

-All liberal studies majors are required to select a body of at least three elective courses (9 credits total) that serve to contextualize their emphasis.
-19-month leadership program students will typically enter the cohort with this requirement filled through previously earned coursework.
+All Liberal Studies majors are required to select a body of at least three elective courses (9cr) that serve to contextual their emphasis.
+Leadership Cohort students will typically enter the cohort with this requirement filled through previously earned coursework.

-The following courses allow you to apply the knowledge you've acquired throughout the 19-month leadership program.
+The following courses allow you to apply the knowledge you've acquired throughout the Leadership Cohort.